What You'll Find in this Page

 - 6.5 Share this:

 One thing you’ll notice when you take a closer look at the web is the small number of great blogs started and owned by businesses.
+This is the case even with lots of posts, statistics and case studies – clearly pointing at the benefits of business blogging – already published all over the internet by bloggers and companies reaping the benefits of blogging already.

 You’ll also notice that most of the businesses with blogs have not yet made the decision to work with bloggers who run some really great blogs to leverage their clout to grow their own blogs.